reginold/streamlit-langchain-demo/README.md

 ## Description
 - This is a demo of a language chain using Streamlit.
-- The language chain is a chain of languages that are connected by their similarities.
 ## QUICK START
 - Install the requirements
 ```bash